acerzhoux/RaschKit/README.md

     Difference is shown if only one variable is NA on any row.
 13. Both calibrateScale() and calibrate() allow for diagnostics on trial items after anchoring on core items.
+14. Added statistics on option/score and test to CCC plots.
+Also, color flags are added.

 ===== v1.0.3 Updates =====
 1. DIF_dim_one() corrected order of reading data and checking input.